Listen to the audiobook:

 Walter Williams, the founder of journalism education and of the world’s first journalism school at the University of Missouri, created “The Journalist’s Creed” in 1914.
 It defined journalism as an independent profession that respects God and honors mankind.
 Journalists should be “unmoved by pride of opinion or greed of power.”
 They must exercise self-control, patience, fearlessness, and constant respect for their readers.
 After the 1960s, however, as progressivism became prevalent, advocacy replaced objectivity, and liberalism and progressivism replaced impartiality.

-In the 1986 book The Media Elite, author Samuel Robert Lichter wrote that reporters tend to add their own opinions and educational background to their reports on controversial issues.
+In the 1986 book The Media Elite, author Samuel Robert Lichter wrote that reporters tend to add their own opinions and influences from their educational background to their reports on controversial issues.
 Because the majority of the people in newsrooms are liberals, news reporting has shifted in favor of liberal politics.
 Jim A. Kuypers, in his research on the evolution of American journalism over the past two hundred years, concluded that today’s mainstream media are liberal and progressive in both their personnel and their reporting.
 He quoted a liberal editor of a major newspaper as saying: “Too often, we wear liberalism on our sleeve and are intolerant of other lifestyles and opinions. … We’re not very subtle about it at this paper: If you work here, you must be one of us.
 You must be liberal, progressive, a Democrat.”
 In a commentary piece published by The Wall Street Journal in 2001, former CBS reporter Bernard Goldberg wrote that mainstream news anchors are so biased that they “don’t even know what liberal bias is.”

 Despite polls suggesting that Americans are aware of media partisanship, many people still take it for granted that reports are written objectively and comprehensively, and that what is cited is serious expert analysis based on information from reliable sources.
 The leftist media make use of their consumers’ trust to inculcate them with their ideological worldview.
 Because the free societies of the West have traditionally emphasized the need for a truthful, objective, and fair media, the left-wing media do not always spread fake news to deceive the public outright.
-Their methods are more subtle and elaborate, as described below.
+Their methods are more subtle and elaborate, as will be described.